Donald H. Kim

 Kim completed his PhD in New Testament, and his areas of research is in Greco-Roman studies and Jewish origins of early Christianity.

-Donald Kim serves as Assistant Professor of Bible at the College of Southwestern.
+Donald Kim serves as Assistant Professor of Bible at Scarborough College.
 He teaches in the areas of New Testament, Latin, and Greek for the College and the Seminary.